webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 In this short tutorial, we will learn how to use the popular [React Native](https://reactnative.dev/) (a framework for building native apps using React) with the [Webiny Headless CMS](/docs/webiny-apps/headless-cms/features/content-modeling).

-We'll be creating an React Native app which will list channels and their announcement created and delivered by Headless CMS.
+We'll be creating a React Native app that will list channels and their announcement created and delivered by Headless CMS.
 Here is what we will get in the end:

 ![React Native app demo](/img/guides/headless-react-native-tutorial/react-native-app-demo.gif)